ZhaoXu-EE/RoboticsActiveLearning/InfotaxisBoxSearch/README.md

 - **Myopic policy**: The one‑step greedy infotaxis rule may be sub‑optimal in environments where long‑term planning is critical, though it typically performs well in practice.
 - **Environment dependence**: The implementation assumes access to environment internals (`unwrapped` attributes).
 Porting to a different environment may require adapting these interfaces.

-## 7. Relation to Course Material
+## 7. Conceptual Background

-This project builds on several key ideas from ME455:
+This project builds on several key ideas in probabilistic robotics and control:

-- **Bayesian filtering** and belief updates (HW1 & HW2).
+- **Bayesian filtering** and belief updates.
 - **Information‑theoretic objective functions** (entropy, mutual information).
 - **Search and exploration strategies** that go beyond naive random or greedy exploitation.